swatidake/Toll-Calculator/README.md

 ## Object-Oriented Design

 The project follows an object-oriented design approach, with the following key components:

+# Vehicle Hierarchy

+The project defines a hierarchy of vehicle classes, with each class representing a specific type of vehicle.
+The hierarchy is as follows:

+- **Vehicle:** An abstract class serving as the base class for all vehicle types.
+- **TwoWheeler:** Represents a two-wheeler vehicle.
+- **ThreeWheeler:** Represents a three-wheeler vehicle.
+- **FourWheeler:** Represents a four-wheeler vehicle.
+- **HeavyVehicle:** Represents a heavy vehicle.

 - **Vehicle Class**: An abstract class representing a generic vehicle, with attributes such as the number of persons and toll charges.
 - **Concrete Vehicle Classes**: Subclasses of the Vehicle class representing different types of vehicles, such as TwoWheeler, ThreeWheeler, FourWheeler, and HeavyVehicle.